PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/common_vmseries_and_autoscale/README.md

     Below we present only the most important ones, for the rest please refer to [module's documentation](../../modules/vmss/README.md#virtual_machine_scale_set):

-    - `vnet_key`              - (`string`, required) a key of a VNET defined in `var.vnets`.
-This is the VNET that hosts subnets used to deploy network interfaces for VMs in this Scale Set
     - `size`                  - (`string`, optional, defaults to module defaults) Azure VM size (type).
 Consult the *VM-Series
                                 Deployment Guide* as only a few selected sizes are supported
     - `zones`                 - (`list`, optional, defaults to module defaults) a list of Availability Zones in which VMs from